rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Hleps keep data records clustered (ordered) even when there are insertions/deletions/updates.
 - Insertion and deletion or records are handled in the same way as insertion and deletion of entires in a B+ tree index.

+### Most Popular Index in DBMS: B+ Tree

+- Keeps the data in order
+- Enables binary search
+- Maintained by periodic organization
+- If there are K search-key values in the file, the height of the tree is no more than $\log_{n/2}(K)$ and it would be balanced.
+- Perfect for range queries

 ## Hash Indices

 - A hash index organizes the search keys, with their associated record pointers, into a hash file structure.
 Order is not important.